thawkin3/boundaries-demo/README.md

 # Clean Code, Chapter 8: Boundaries

 This project is meant to demonstrate some concepts from Chapter 8 of Clean Code.
+You can view the demo app here: http://tylerhawkins.info/boundaries-demo/build/

 ## Key Concepts